-These exist in a variety of forms in the BASI (Bureau of Air Safety) archives including typed and freehand.
+These exist in a variety of forms in the VH-MDX BASI (Bureau of Air Safety Investigation) accident investigation folio including typed and freehand.
 There are also slightly differing timings or words for the same transcript at times.

 In this document, the source that is perceived to be most precise will be chosen and used.
 This means using different transcripts for different tasks as each transcript has peculiarities.